DerwenAI/kglab/docs/learn.md

 ### HowTo

-> Present problem-oriented directions for getting things done.
+> Present problem-oriented directions for getting things done, as an answer to a question that only a user with some experience could even formulate.

 <img src="../assets/nouns/howto.png" alt="FAQ by ProSymbols from the Noun Project" />

-  * [*Getting Started*](../start/) with enough code to begin using the library in use cases.
   * Specific "HowTo" articles, generated from notebooks.

 See also <https://diataxis.fr/how-to-guides/>